youra199/Rock-paper-scissors/README.md

 * We made this project purely for fun and demonstrations purpose.
 * Anyone is free to use this as starting template for their project.

+##License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.